Mathurin, top-seeded Arizona survive TCU upset bid in OT

 Arizona: The Wildcats are 6-1 as a top seed in the second round since 1985.
 The only loss was to Wisconsin in 2000.

-TCU: The Horned Frogs got their first NCAA Tournament victory in 35 years Friday night, but coach Jamie Dixon's dream of a deep tourney run for his alma mater will have to wait at least another year.
+TCU: The Horned Frogs got their first NCAA Tournament victory in 35 years on Friday night, but Jamie Dixon’s dream of a deep run for his alma mater will have to wait at least another year.

 UP NEXT